Baanaaana/esp32-irk-finder/docs/usage.md

 4. **Hex Array** - Comma-separated hex values for programming

 Each format has a dedicated copy button for easy clipboard access.

+### Resetting for a New Device

+When you want to retrieve the IRK from a different iPhone:

+1. Click the **Reset IRK** button that appears after an IRK is retrieved
+2. Confirm the reset action when prompted
+3. The current IRK will be cleared and all paired devices removed
+4. Follow the pairing steps again with the new iPhone

+The reset function:
+- Clears the stored IRK immediately
+- Removes all Bluetooth bonded devices
+- Does not require restarting the ESP32
+- Allows you to pair with a new device right away

 ---